-The Child Care Workforce and Facilities Act would provide competitive grants to states to train child care workers and build or renovate child care facilities in areas with child care shortages
+The Child Care Workforce and Facilities Act would provide competitive grants to states to train child care workers and build or renovate child care facilities

 The Child Care Workforce and Facilities Act would:

 - Help address the shortage of affordable child care and qualified child care professionals in Minnesota, particularly Greater Minnesota.

 - Provide competitive grants to states to support (1) the education, training, or retention of the child care workforce or (2) building, renovating, or expanding child care facilities in areas with child care shortages.

 - Require applicants to demonstrate how their projects would:

 - Increase the availability and affordability of quality child care, including during nontraditional work hours.